Brathwaite and Blackwood thwart England

 The pitch is offering some slow turn but Leach did not land enough balls in difficult areas to Brathwaite and Blackwood.

-Mahmood bowled a good spell with the old ball but was largely played comfortably, while Matthew Fisher, also on debut, was unthreatening despite showing decent accuracy.
-Chris Woakes, England's senior seamer, was anonymous,
+On the day Mark Wood was ruled out of the series with injury, Mahmood bowled a good spell with the old ball but was largely played comfortably, while Matthew Fisher, also on debut, was unthreatening despite showing decent accuracy.
+Chris Woakes, England's senior seamer, was anonymous.

 Things may have been different, especially had England reviewed when Ben Stokes hit Blackwood on the pad with a rare ball that swung in.
 It was Stokes himself who immediately intimated the ball would have missed the stumps when instead the technology later suggested it would have hit leg stump flush.